Jamison Coyle is a host appearing across NHL Network's programming, including the flagship studio show NHL Tonight.

 Coyle also contributes to NHL Network's special event coverage, including the Stanley Cup Final and NHL Draft, as well as various feature programming.

-Coyle previously worked as a studio host and reporter at New England Sports Network for NESN Daily as well as Hockey East.
+Prior to joining NHL Network, Coyle worked as a studio host and reporter at New England Sports Network (NESN) for "NESN Daily" as well as "Hockey East."

 Elliotte Friedman is an insider appearing across NHL Network's programming.

 In addition to his work for NHL Network, Friedman is a hockey insider and reporter for Sportsnet in Canada.
 Friedman joined Sportsnet in 2014 following 11 seasons with CBC Sports, where he was part of the "Hockey Night in Canada" coverage.

 Friedman began his career with Sportsnet 590 Toronto, where he was the play-by-play voice of the Toronto Raptors in 1994 and a reporter covering the Toronto Blue Jays in 1998.
 Friedman has also contributed to the London Free Press, Toronto Star and The Score network.
 In 1996, Friedman was awarded the Telemedia Reporter of the Year Award.

 Lauren Gardner is an NHL Network host and reporter, appearing across NHL Network's studio programming.

 Prior to arriving at NHL Network, Gardner appeared on Altitude Sports Network, hosting pre- and postgame shows for the Colorado Avalanche and Denver Nuggets.
 Gardner has covered the NHL, MLB, NFL, NBA, college football, college basketball and multiple Super Bowls for CBS Sports, AT&T SportsNet, FOX Sports Ohio, MTV2, ESPN and the Smithsonian Channel.